plane icon

 1. Select main menu File -> Show Receiver Configurations…

-1. You can check all the Receiver Configurations available and if they match factory defaults.
+1. You can check all the available Receiver Configurations and see if they match factory defaults.

-1. You can set the current Mosaic configuration to its default settings from main menu File -> Copy configuration…
+1. You can set the current configuration to its default settings from the main menu File -> Copy configuration…

 1. Set Source to RxDefault and Target to Current.
 Press OK.